 (11898-3) , and the transport layer(15765-2).

-Physical layer standard used for bit encoding with NRZ line code and data link layer used for error detection, handling, Message receiving/transmission while transport layer protocol 15765-2 used for data packet handling if the data length is greater than 8 byte(<4096 bytes).
+The physical layer standard is used for bit encoding with NRZ line code and the data link layer is used for error detection, handling, and Message receiving/transmission while transport layer protocol 15765-2 is used for data packet handling if the data length is greater than 8 bytes (<4096 bytes).

 CAN protocol allows only 8-byte data in CAN Frame.
 More than 8-byte data will be fragmented in the 8-byte frame as per 15765-2 standard at the transport layer.
 For more detail go through this article.

 CAN protocol is very enriched in features which motivate one should use it for data communication-

 Apart from these, the CAN protocol has other powerful features.
 It offers the in-built features in the CAN controller like synchronization of nodes, Frame Integrity check through CRC mechanism etc. because of all these features offered at the h/w level, lots of software coding overhead is reduced. for detail about the features list please go through this article